ianlancaster/react-native-web-quickstart/README.md

 ## Caveats
 There are a number of open issues I still need to work on.
 If you run into a problem with the repository that is not already documented please add an issue.
 Pull requests welcome!

+Make sure to use the version of fetch included in the Utilities folder of this repository if you want your requests to work across all platforms!